Parylene Optical Properties

 Parylene has excellent transmission and, conversely, low optical absorption in the visible and near-infrared regions of the electromagnetic spectrum, which ensures desirable performance in these regions.

 Parylene’s transparent protection is particularly beneficial for light-emitting devices, as the colors of the emitted light and device efficiency are not affected.
-Therefore, Parylene proves useful for optical devices, cameras, and LED lights exposed to challenging operating environments.
+Therefore, Parylene proves useful for optical devices, cameras, and LED lights exposed to challenging outdoor environments.

 Read about how HZO helped partner PRISMVIEW reduce LED module weight by 10%.

 Refractive indices are an important consideration in many optical applications.
 These describe how much light changes in direction as it passes from one medium into another.
 Additionally, refractive indices help determine the dispersive power of prisms and the focusing power of lenses.